Genetics of Glycogen-Storage Disease Type III Clinical Presentation

 All forms of GSD III show autosomal recessive inheritance and are caused by various mutations in the AGL gene at chromosome band 1p21.2.[17]
 A number of different mutations have been described and, outside of populations displaying a strong founder effect, most affected individuals are compound heterozygotes rather than true homozygotes.

 Patients with both GSD IIIa and IIId apparently have a generalized debrancher activity deficiency, which has been identified in liver, skeletal muscle, heart, erythrocytes, and cultured fibroblasts.
-Recent research demonstrates that the progressive myopathy and/or the progressive cardiomyopathy develop only in patients with this generalized debrancher activity deficiency.[18]
-The molecular biology of GSD IIIa and IIIb is an extremely active area of research; several quite different mutations, including different types of mutation, in the debrancher gene can produce GSD IIIa.
+Recent research demonstrates that the progressive myopathy and/or the progressive cardiomyopathy develop only in patients with this generalized debrancher activity deficiency.
+[26] The molecular biology of GSD IIIa and IIIb is an extremely active area of research; several quite different mutations, including different types of mutations, in the debrancher gene can produce GSD IIIa.

 Patients with GSD IIIb are deficient in debrancher activity in the liver but have normal enzyme activity in muscle.
 GSD IIIb is caused by 2 different mutations in exon 3 at the amino acid codon 6.
 No known mechanism explains how these exon 3 mutations permit debranching enzyme activity in muscle but not in liver.